wp-plugins/ultimate-ajax-login/readme.txt

 == Installation ==

 1. Install the plugin as usual
-1. Go to Settings -> Ultimate AJAX Login if you need to specify a login redirect URL
+1. Go to Settings -> Ultimate AJAX Login and customize like you wish
 1. Go to Appearance -> Widgets, add your widget and select the template you want to use

 == Frequently Asked Questions ==